Egypt eVisa Guide for Uruguay Citizens

 Common Reasons for Egypt eVisa Rejection (Uruguay Citizens)

-- Purpose of Visit Not Matching eVisa Type: The Egypt eVisa is for tourism only.
-Applications indicating work, study, or other non-tourist purposes will be declined.
+- Wrong Purpose of Travel: The Egypt eVisa is for tourism only.
+Non-tourist purposes may result in denial.

 Do Uruguay Citizens Need a Visa for Layovers in Egypt?